 It should be noted, however, that the tonal variety is somewhat limited, so it may be a better option for a beginner who is just finding their bearings with baritone guitars.

 - Decently priced

 - Not a great deal of tonal variety

-The ESP LTD Viper-201B is our second pick from ESP on this list.
-As we’ve mentioned, this brand is known for their high quality baritone guitars, and they have been on the market for decades.
+The ESP LTD Viper-201B is my second pick from ESP on this list.
+As I’ve mentioned, this brand is known for their high quality baritone guitars, and they have been on the market for decades.